Phenylketonuria (PKU) is a rare, but potentially serious, inherited disorder.

 About 1 in 10,000 babies born in the UK has PKU.

 Symptoms of PKU

 PKU doesn't usually cause any symptoms if treatment is started early.
-If PKU isn't treated, damage to the brain and nervous system can lead to:

 The main treatment for PKU is a low-protein diet that completely avoids high-protein foods – such as meat, eggs and dairy products – and controls the intake of many other foods, such as potatoes and cereals.

 In addition, people with PKU must take an amino acid supplement to ensure they're getting all of the nutrients required for normal growth and good health.